 LET’S FIND OUT A LITTLE BIT MORE ABOUT COURS SALEYA, NICE…

-But what is the history of this Mecca of Nice activities, which should be noted that it has long been a meeting place for both Niçois and foreigners.
+But what is the history of this Mecca of Nice activities?
+A primary meeting place for both Niçois and foreigners.

-For example, in the second half of the nineteenth century there was the famous Visconti bookshop , a reading room, an intellectual center where artists and passing writers met.
-This, go wintering favorites included a library, an exhibition hall and a terrace overlooking the course, the ideal place to watch the comings and goings of the Russian imperial family , of English royalty, Belgium, the King of Bavaria and other princes and princesses.
+In the second half of the 19th century, there was the famous Visconti bookshop , a reading room, and intellectual center where artists and passing writers met.
+Saleya included a library, an exhibition hall and a terrace overlooking the plaza.,The ideal place to watch the comings and goings of the Russian imperial family, English royalty, Belgian aristocracy, the King of Bavaria and other princes and princesses.

-The origin of the name Saleya remains obscure, but the explanation that seems to prevail from a historical point of view, it is that there were in this sector reserves belonging to the abbey of Saint-Pons , cellars, and that the monk in charge of these cellars was the “cellerie” from where his home ” cellaria or cellaya ” that would have given ” saleya ” by deformation.
+The origin of the name Saleya remains obscure.
+However, scholars believe it prevails from a historical point of view.
+Specifically from the period in which the sector belonged to the abbey of Saint-Pons where the monk in charge of the Abbey cellars was the “cellerie”.
+And his home was known as the ” cellaria or cellaya “, which gave way to ” saleya ” by deformation.

 The “Vieux Nice” and the Cours Saleya

-Dating back to the 18th century, originally called “Lou Cour” it was not until the 19th century that its final name “Saleya” was assigned.
-Arranged from the gardens of the “Ducal” palace (now the Prefecture’s palace ), the demolition of the walls and the convent of the Dominicans, the Cours Saleya and the Place Pierre Gautier became quickly the privileged place of walks and meetings of Nice.
+Dating back to the 18th century, the market square was originally called “Lou Cour”.
+It wasn’t until the 19th century that its final name “Saleya” was assigned.
+Arranged from the gardens of the “Ducal” palace (now the Prefecture’s palace ), the demolition of the walls and the convent of the Dominicans, the Cours Saleya and the Place Pierre Gautier quickly became the pestigious area of Nice.

-In 1861 the fruit and vegetable market moved from the place aux Herbes, and in 1873, the Carnival which occupies the premises until the end of the 19th century.
+In 1861 the fruit and vegetable market moved from the original Place aux Herbes to its current location.
+The Cours Saleya was also the main route of Nice’s Carnival until the end of the 19th century.

-The south terraces date from the 18th and 19th centuries; they were open to the public until the 1960s; the current municipality is considering the rehabilitation of these terraces.
+The south terraces date from the 18th and 19th centuries.
+They were open to the public until the 1960s before being sectioned off.
+However, the current municipality is considering the rehabilitation of these terraces.

 Today, it is the jewel of the Baroque art, the chapel of Mercy of the black penitents , which sees to restore its facade.